Grimketel: Life

 Little is known of Grimketel's background.

-The Norwegian Viking Olaf Haraldson spent several years in England supporting Æthelred the Unready against the Danish King Cnut.
+According to Icelandic sagas, the Norwegian King Olaf Haraldson spent a year in England supporting Æthelred the Unready in driving out the Danish King Cnut.
 While in England Olaf was in contact with many Christians who seemed to have influenced him into converting to Christianity.
 Olaf was baptised at Notre-Dame, Rouen in 1012.
 When Olaf returned to Norway, with the intention of restoring power to his family, he took a group of English priests and advisors with him.
 One of his principle advisors was Grimketel.
 Olaf became King of Norway and Grimketel became the Bishop of Nidaros.

 Olaf and Grimketel proclaimed the earliest Norwegian church laws in about 1020 at the Moster þing.
 The structure of the law, devised by Grimketel, was similar to that of the laws in England at the time.

 In 1028 an alliance of Olaf's countrymen and Cnut drove Olaf into exile.
 Cnut installed his son Swein as ruler with his mother Ælfgifu of Northampton.
 Sigurd was installed as Bishop of Nidaros, in Grimketel's place.

 Then in 1030, Olaf returned from exile, and was killed by his country men at the Battle of Stiklestad while trying to reclaim his kingdom.
 However, after about a year the people of Norway rejected Swein and installed Olaf's son as king.
 Grimketel was asked to go to Nidaros and officially declare the former king a saint.